connectivecpp/chops-net-ip/README.md

 For many software developers, asynchronous network programming in C++ is not easy.
 It is complex, has many pitfalls, and requires designing C++ code in a way that is not natural, even for those with years of experience.
 Chops Net IP ("C"onnective "H"andcrafted "Op"enwork "S"oftware, Networking over Internet Protocol) simplifies asynchronous network programming and provides useful (and tasty!) abstractions for many types of communication patterns.

-Chops Net IP is layered on top of the C++ Networking Technical Standard (TS).
-This allows it to be portable across many compilers and platforms and when the C++ Networking TS is standardized (C++ 20?
-We all hope!)
-Chops Net IP will directly use the networking facilities of the C++ standard library.
+Chops Net IP is layered on top of Chris Kohlhoff's Asio library (see [References](doc/references.md)) allowing it to be portable across many compilers and platforms.
+When the C++ Networking TS is standardized (possibly C++ 23 but more likely C++ 26) Chops Net IP will directly use the networking facilities of the C++ standard library.

 Chops Net IP simplifies application code that processes data on multiple simultaneous TCP connections or UDP endpoints.
 All Chops Net IP operations (from the application viewpoint) are no-wait (i.e. there are no blocking methods) and all network processing operations are performed asynchronously.